-We try to pair buddies based on their shared interests as indicated in the registration form (you may change your answers or add to them after having filled in the form).
-Together you can talk about what goals you have, things you'd like to learn, but also get to know each other better personally to maintain a strong and healthy relationship.
-The extent to which this is done, and preferred, is up to you.
-We suggest making a plan, preferably holding (short) consistent meetings every week or every few weeks to maintain contact and update each other on your progress (see Appendix I, II and III).
-Try to meet physically as well, as that will strengthen the relationship and give it a more personal bond (e.g. perform a shared hobby, interest together)!
+We try to pair buddies based on their shared interests as indicated in the registration form (you may change your answers or add to them after completing the form).
+Together, you can talk about what goals you have and things you would like to learn.
+You can also get to know each other better personally to maintain a strong and healthy relationship.
+The extent to which this is done and preferred is up to you.
+We suggest making a plan, preferably holding (short) consistent meetings every week or every few weeks to maintain contact and update each other on your progress (see Appendices I, II and III).
+We suggest to meet physically, as that will strengthen the relationship and give it a more personal bond (e.g., perform a shared hobby or interest together)!